Ornstein isomorphism theorem

 In mathematics, the Ornstein isomorphism theorem is a deep result in ergodic theory.
 It states that if two Bernoulli schemes have the same Kolmogorov entropy, then they are isomorphic.
-The result, given by Donald Ornstein in 1970, is important because it states that many systems previously believed to be unrelated are in fact isomorphic; these include all finite stationary stochastic processes, including Markov chains and subshifts of finite type, Anosov flows and Sinai's billiards, ergodic automorphisms of the n-torus, and the continued fraction transform.
+The result, given by Donald Ornstein in 1970, is important because it states that many systems previously believed to be unrelated are in fact isomorphic; these include many finite stationary stochastic processes, including Markov chains and subshifts of finite type, Anosov flows and Sinai's billiards, ergodic automorphisms of the n-torus, and the continued fraction transform.

 Discussion

 The theorem is actually a collection of related theorems.
 The first theorem states that if two different Bernoulli shifts have the same Kolmogorov entropy, then they are isomorphic as dynamical systems.
 The third theorem extends this result to flows: namely, that there exists a flow $T_t$ such that $T_1$ is a Bernoulli shift.
 The fourth theorem states that, for a given fixed entropy, this flow is unique, up to a constant rescaling of time.
 The fifth theorem states that there is a single, unique flow (up to a constant rescaling of time) that has infinite entropy.
 The phrase "up to a constant rescaling of time" means simply that if $T_t$ and $S_t$ are two Bernoulli flows with the same entropy, then $S_t = T_{ct}$ for some constant c.
 The developments also included proofs that factors of Bernoulli shifts are isomorphic to Bernoulli shifts, and gave criteria for a given measure-preserving dynamical system to be isomorphic to a Bernoulli shift.

 A corollary of these results is a solution to the root problem for Bernoulli shifts: So, for example, given a shift T, there is another shift $\sqrt{T}$ that is isomorphic to it.